|Born||In 119 AC|

 As Hand of the King, Unwin attempted to promote Myrielle as a bride for King Aegon III Targaryen after the death of Queen Jaehaera Targaryen in 133 AC.
 He claimed that Myrielle's personality, her age, and her mother's fertility made her the perfect candidate in marriage to Aegon.
 When Aegon expressed doubt about liking Myrielle, Lord Peake likened a potential marriage to the king having to eat turnips when his cooks prepared them.
 When word got out, Myrielle was soon known throughout the Seven Kingdoms as Lady Turnips.

 Many lords disapproved of Peake trying to forward the match so soon after the suspicious death of Queen Jaehaera.
 Lord Cregan Stark suggested the north would look on the match with disfavor, Lord Kermit Tully called it presumptuous, and Grand Maester Munkun's support began to waver, acknowledging that the match would be seen as advancing House Peake's interests rather than being for the good of the realm.
-Due to pressure from the lords and ladies of the realm, Uwin instead announced a ball that came to be known as the Maiden's Day Cattle Show.
+Due to pressure from the lords and ladies of the realm, Uwin instead announced the Maiden's Day Ball.

 Myrielle arrived a fortnight before the ball, and Unwin made sure that his daughter spent as much time as possible with the king.
 Half a dozen dinners together were held, and it seemed like the king was fonder of Myrielle than he ever was of Jaehaera.
 Three days before the ball, he gave her one of Jaehaera's dolls.
 Myrielle took this as a token of affection when she was presented at the Maiden's Day ball, cradling the doll in her arms like a babe.
 The king greeted her by name, and told her he was pleased she liked the doll.